 This is my second Easter in the Netherlands.
 Last year, I noticed something particularly different from the Easter celebration in Australia.
 And that is people buying large tree branches and decorating them with little ornaments.
 I asked my Dutch husband but being brought up in an atheist family, his family has never practiced this tradition and he didn't even notice it until I pointed out... (some men are so oblivious).

 Curious, I went online and learned that the decorating tree branches is originally a German tradition but nowadays the tradition is observed in surrounding countries including the Netherlands.
 This year, I also wanted to take part in this tradition and make it into a nice craft project with my toddler.

-3. The eggs are now ready to be coloured or decorated.
+Step 3 - The eggs are now ready to be painted or decorated.
 With my Easter eggs, I decided to use some candy wrappers.
 A friend of mine gave me a souvenir from China last year.
 It was a bag full of The White Rabbit soft candies.
 I've always liked the packaging of The White Rabbit and kept the empty wrappers for my future crafting.
 Being Easter and all, I thought it makes sense to link The White 'Rabbit' with my Easter eggs.
 I used Mod Podge to paste the wrappers onto the eggs.
 I love Mod Podge, it doesn't stink and dries super fast.

 Voila!
 This is what my Easter Tree this year looks like.
 Something unique and 100% handmade.
 If you're looking for the same candy wrapper, I'm pretty certain you can get them at an Asian grocery store.
 If you get around to making these Easter Eggs, do let me know!
 I love to see what you have created xx Yoko